mahoney1/test/eploy-to-fabric-multi-org.md

 This tutorial describes the process to deploy a blockchain network using  {{site.data.conrefs.hlf_full}}  and which spans two organizations, `Org1` and `Org2`.
 A Composer business network is deployed to this and the chaincode container for this is instantiated across the multi-organizational blockchain network.

-The blockchain network in this tutorial is configured using docker containers with both Organizations on the same machine (obviously, in the real world, they'll be in separate networks).
-The tutorial has colour-coded steps for convenience, to indicate 'which organization' should follow a step - or indeed if 'both' need to complete the step.
+The blockchain network in this tutorial is configured using docker containers with both Organizations on the same machine (obviously, in the real world, they'll be in separate IP networks).
+The tutorial has colour-coded steps for convenience, to indicate 'which organization' should follow a particular step or sequence - or indeed, if steps are needed for both Orgs.

 The first kind of step is for both organizations to follow: